RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Experiment

 \subsection{Baseline Methods}

-For the purpose of imputation performance comparison, we used the following baselines: \begin{itemize} \item $\textbf{Forward/Backward:}$ The missing values are simply imputed with last forward/backward observed values. \item $\textbf{MICE:}$ The incomplete data are estimated with a low-rank approximation, and the missing values are filled with the singular vectors \cite{royston2011multiple}. \item $\textbf{KNN:}$ $\textit{k}$-nearest neighbors (KNN) \cite{friedman2001elements} imputes the missing values with the weighted average of the $k$ nearest sequences. \item $\textbf{GAIN:}$ GAIN \cite{yoon2018gain} is a GAN-based imputation method that suggests a hint vector, additional information to train the discriminator.
-GAIN focuses on imputing tabular data, so it is not specialized in time series data. \item $\textbf{GRU:}$ An unidirectional autoregressive Gated Recurrent Unit (GRU) \cite{chung2014empirical} model, as shown in Figure 4(a), is for imputing missing values.
-The hidden states are fed to a fully connected layer to obtain the output. \item $\textbf{Bi-GRU:}$ A bidirectional autoregressive GRU (Bi-GRU) \cite{graves2005framewise} model, as shown in Figure 4(b), is for imputing the missing values.
-The forward and backward hidden states are concatenated and fed to a fully connected layer to obtain the output. \item $\textbf{M-RNN:}$ M-RNN \cite{yoon2017multi} uses a bidirectional RNN.
+For the purpose of imputation performance comparison, we used the following baselines: \begin{itemize} \item $\textbf{Forward/Backward:}$ The missing values are simply imputed with the last forward/backward observed values. \item $\textbf{MICE:}$ The incomplete data are estimated with a low-rank approximation, and the missing values are filled with the singular vectors \cite{royston2011multiple}. \item $\textbf{KNN:}$ $\textit{k}$-nearest neighbors (KNN) \cite{friedman2001elements} imputes the missing values with the weighted average of the $k$ nearest sequences. \item $\textbf{GRU/Bi-GRU:}$ The uni/bidirectional autoregressive Gated Recurrent Unit (GRU) \cite{chung2014empirical, cho2014learning} model is for imputing missing values.
+The hidden states are fed to a fully connected layer to obtain the output. \item $\textbf{M-RNN:}$ M-RNN \cite{yoon2017multi} uses a bidirectional RNN.
 M-RNN estimates the missing values using the hidden states across streams in addition to within streams. \item $\textbf{BRITS:}$ BRITS \cite{cao2018brits} imputes missing values using a bidirectional RNN and considers correlation among different missing values. \end{itemize} We used Impyute\footnote{https://github.com/eltonlaw/impyute.} to implement MICE and fancyimpute\footnote{https://github.com/iskandr/fancyimpute.} to implement KNN.